fbpx Skip to main content

 The following year the ranch stood three of the most valuable stallions the Quarter Horse industry had ever known, demanding the highest stud fees at that time—Dash For Cash (sired by Rocket Wrangler), Streakin Six (sired by Easy Six) and Special Effort (sired by Raise Your Glass (TB) the only horse to ever win the Kansas (now the Ruidoso), Rainbow and All American Futurities capturing the Quarter Horse Triple Crown in 1981.
 Combined, these three stallions’ get earned approximately $80 million and won nearly 200 stakes races.

-Today, the Four Sixes Horse Division is directed by the ranch’s resident veterinarian, Nathan Canaday, DVM, and stands more than 40 of the top racing, performance and ranch Quarter Horse stallions found anywhere in the world.
+Today, the Four Sixes Horse Division is directed by the ranch’s resident veterinarian, Nathan Canaday, DVM, and stands more than 40 of the top Western performance and ranch Quarter Horse stallions found anywhere in the world.

 From the early stallion influence of sires like Little Peppy and Tanquery Gin, to the strong mare lines still impacting the Western performance industry today.
 The Four Sixes, always at the forefront of the industry, breeds for an all-around useful horse that not only looks the part but has stamina, performs at the top level and is an exemplary example of the breed.